markowskijustin/markowskijustin/README.md

 I'm an incoming tenure-track Assistant Professor in the Division of Health Policy and Administration of the University of Illinois Chicago (UIC) School of Public Health.

 I am also the director of the **Healthcare SHIELD (Safety net Hub for Innovation, Exploration, and Local Development)**, where we study the performance, functioning, and stability of the healthcare safety net and the multidimensional impacts on the communities served. *Our goal is to build a better SHIELD for traditionally underserved communities through a stronger, more resilient and higher quality safety net*.
-Our vision is to help build healthier communities and reduce the burden of disparities by answering critical policy- and practice-relevant questions through rigorous empirical research on the healthcare safety net.
+Our vision is to better protect communities and reduce the burden of disparities by answering critical policy- and practice-relevant questions through rigorous empirical research on the healthcare safety net.

 Here's a little bit more about me:
 - 🔭 My current research is focused on optimizing the delivery of healthcare for traditionally underserved populations